 Details of clinic policies are available in the client agreements for methadone and Suboxone.

 To emphasize this very important point, please note the following taken directly from the agreement signed by each client:

 I understand that the following behaviour is not acceptable:

 I agree to maintain positive, respectful behaviour toward staff and other program clients at all times when in the clinic.
 Threats, racist or sexist remarks, physical violence, theft, property vandalism or mischief, possessing weapons and selling or buying illicit substances while in or near the clinic are extremely serious program violations that may result in the termination of my treatment.

 Thank you for abiding by these principles at all times.

-Medication assistance is available in the treatment of other dependence problems as well.
-For alcohol dependence, naltrexone, acamprosate, and disulfiram are all established medical therapies that are available in addition to counselling and support services.
+Medication assistance is available in the treatment of other substance use problems as well.
+For alcohol use, naltrexone, acamprosate, and disulfiram are all established medical therapies that are available in addition to counselling and support services.
 Again, booking a first appointment by calling (226) 455-2165 is all you need to do, but it is very helpful if you also fill out the initial patient assessment form and bring it to the first appointment.
-Remember when filling out the form that alcohol is also considered a drug.

-For tobacco dependence, varenicline, bupropion, and no-cost nicotine replacement therapy are all available, in addition to counselling and support services.
+For tobacco use, varenicline, bupropion, and no-cost nicotine replacement therapy are all available, in addition to counselling and support services.

 In addition to the services listed above, a needle syringe program (no exchange required) is available during clinic hours with support from Huron Perth Public Health.